High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Development and analysis

 Before the novel implicit method (\ref{eq:nsubstep}) is optimized to determine unknown algorithmic parameters, it is necessary to demonstrate differences between the present method (\ref{eq:nsubstep}) and the authors' previous work \cite{liDirectlySelfstarting2022}.
 A directly self-starting $ s $-sub-step implicit method was constructed and developed in \cite{liDirectlySelfstarting2022} to achieve unconditional stability, $ s $th-order accuracy, no overshoots, and controllable algorithmic dissipation in the high-frequency range.
 The published directly self-starting $ s $-sub-step method \cite{liDirectlySelfstarting2022} is written in the $ i $th sub-step $ t\in\left[t_n+\gamma_{i-1}\dt,~t_n+\gamma_i\dt\right] $ as

+It should be emphasized that the directly self-starting $s$-sub-step implicit method \eqref{eq:dsuci} can also be viewed as the Runge-Kutta method with the following Butcher tableau:

-It can be found that the present method (\ref{eq:nsubstep}) differs apparently from the previous method (\ref{eq:dsuci}) at the algorithm level.
-In addition, there are other differences between them. \begin{enumerate}[(a)] \item The previous method (\ref{eq:dsuci}) is directly self-starting since the acceleration vector $ \mbf{\ddot{U}}_n $ does not participate in calculating the displacement and velocity updates, whereas the present method (\ref{eq:nsubstep}) is only described to be self-starting since it involves the acceleration vector $ \mbf{\ddot{U}}_n $.
+Obviously, the present method differs essentially from the previous method at the algorithm level.
+In addition, there are other differences between them. \begin{itemize} \item The previous method (\ref{eq:dsuci}) is directly self-starting since the acceleration vector $ \mbf{\ddot{U}}_n $ does not participate in calculating displacement and velocity updates, whereas the present method (\ref{eq:nsubstep}) is only described to be self-starting since it involves the acceleration vector $ \mbf{\ddot{U}}_n $.
+As a result, the previous method \eqref{eq:dsuci} can directly start the transient analysis without computing the initial acceleration $\mbfa_0$, whereas the present method \eqref{eq:nsubstep} must accurately compute $\mbfa_0$ by solving Eq.~\eqref{eq:a0} to avoid the accuracy reduction \cite{hulbertErrorAnalysis1987}.

 \item For the previous method (\ref{eq:dsuci}), numerical solutions at $ t_{n+1} $ do not generally satisfy the second-order equations of motion (\ref{eq:mck}), whereas numerical solutions of the present method (\ref{eq:nsubstep}) exactly satisfy the system (\ref{eq:mck}) at the instant $ t_{n+1} $.